ESSA Federal Accountability (2018 – Present)

 DPI’s Request for ESEA Flexibility was approved by the US Department of Education (USED) in July 2012.
 Wisconsin’s waiver was an ambitious education reform package that set higher expectations for students, educators, and schools with a clear focus on all graduates being college and career ready.
 Approved waivers expired at the end of the 2014-15 school year.
 ED offered states the opportunity to renew their waivers.
 In March 2015, DPI applied for a three-year renewal, through the 2017-18 school year.
 With passage of ESSA, the reauthorization of ESEA, waivers ended and states began implementing their ESSA State Plan.

-Beginning with the 2011-12 school year, as required by state law, all public schools received an annual School Report Card.
-In addition to the School Report Cards, the following year, in 2012-13, districts began receiving annual District Report Cards.
-Shaped by the Accountability Design Team (see below), and detailed in Wisconsin's ESEA Flexibility Request (waiver, see above), the report cards are constructed around four priority areas: Student Achievement, Growth, Closing Gaps and Post-Secondary Readiness.
-Details about the accountability report cards, the state accountability system and individual report cards themselves can be accessed on our report cards page: https://dpi.wi.gov/accountability/report-cards.
-Both a one page summary version and a longer, detailed report card are produced each year.
+Beginning with the 2011-12 school year, as required by state law, all public schools received an annual annual school report card.
+In addition to the school report cards, the following year, in 2012-13, districts began receiving annual district report cards.
+The report cards were shaped by the Accountability Design Team (see below), and first detailed in Wisconsin's ESEA Flexibility Request (waiver, see above).
+Details about the school and district report cards, the state accountability system and individual report cards themselves can be accessed on the DPI report cards page.
 In addition to the report cards publicly available online, districts receive a secure report card to aid their data-driven planning and continuous improvement efforts.

 In May 2015, the Governor signed SB 67, also known as “the pause bill.”
 The following document summarizes key points about the bill as it relates to school and district accountability and Educator Effectiveness (EE) for the 2014-15 school year: Five Things You Need to Know About Accountability.

-Starting with the 2015-16 school year, private schools participating in the Private School Choice Program began receiving accountability report cards.
+Starting with the 2015-16 school year, private schools participating in the Private School Choice Program began receiving school report cards.

 School & District Accountability Design Team (2011 – 2012)